npietrafesa/npietrafesa.github.io/_pages/assignment1.md

 I found that all of the pieces, from what I could see, were either Buddhist sculptures or paintings or ink-washed-style paintings from the Jeoson or Koryo dynasties.

 ![example 1: buddhist piece](/assets/images/assignment1/kmost.jpeg)

+*"Water-moon Avalokiteshvara" by Unknown Artist*

 ![example 2: ink painting](/assets/images/assignment1/kmost2.jpeg)

+*"Blossoming Plum" by Hui-Ryong Jo*

 This makes sense because from what I saw, most of the Korean pieces on the website are from those eras of Korea, and there is not much in the realm of contemporary art.
 If there were contemporary pieces, they were still heavily influenced by traditional ink-washed pieces, such as the case of Rae-Hyeon Park’s aforementioned piece, which was created in 1959.
 Also, I believe that when people are looking for East Asian art pieces, they look for these styles of paintings or Buddhist sculptures, because they are the most well-known art pieces to come from there.
 Next, I took a look at the least viewed Korean art pieces: